-6. In terms of IT investment, ImmD is among the highest in all government departments.
+5. In terms of IT investment, ImmD is among the highest in all government departments.
 For the past three consecutive years (2003-04 to 2005-06), more than 30% of the total funding provision under Head 710 Computerisation were allocated to various computer projects of ImmD.
-With the devolution of IT support from the Office of the Government Chief Information Officer (OGCIO) to client government departments, ImmD set up in April 2001 its own IT Management Unit (ITMU), namely the TS Division.
+With the devolution of IT support from the Office of the Government Chief Information Officer (OGCIO) to client government departments, ImmD set up in April 2001 its own IT Management Unit (ITMU), namely the Technology Services (TS) Division.
 The establishment of TS Division enables ImmD to assume full ownership of IT management and operations, and facilitates the speedy delivery of IT systems to address its business needs.
-At present, ImmD has the second largest ITMU among all government departments, with a total of some 180 IT professional staff, just following the Hong Kong Police Force which already has a permanent CSM post.
+ImmD has the second largest ITMU among all government departments, currently with a total of some 180 IT professional staff (including civil service and contract staff), just following the Hong Kong Police Force which also has a permanent CSM post.